McAnally–Hilgemann Racing: Car No. 16 history

 On February 2, 2023, BMR announced that Tanner Reif will drive their No. 16 Chevrolet full-time in the 2023 season.

 On December 6, 2023, it was announced Jack Wood would run full-time in the 2024 ARCA Menards Series West in the No. 16 Chevrolet.

+On July 7, 2025, it was announced that Wood would drive the No. 16 at Sonoma.

+On January 21, 2026, it was announced that Hailie Deegan would be returning full-time to the ARCA Menards Series West for the 2026 season driving the No. 16 Chevrolet.
+Deegan would break a nearly 7-year long winless streak by scoring her fourth career victory at Madera after contact on the final lap with points leader Trevor Huddleston.